8 Summary of the methods used to develop this guidance

 ++ All or most of the checklist criteria have been fulfilled.
 Where they have not been fulfilled, the conclusions are very unlikely to alter.

 + Some of the checklist criteria have been fulfilled.
 Those criteria that have not been fulfilled or not adequately described are unlikely to alter the conclusions.

 − Few or no checklist criteria have been fulfilled.
 The conclusions of the study are likely or very likely to alter.

-The findings from the review and expert reports were synthesised and used as the basis for a number of evidence statements relating to each question.
-The evidence statements were prepared by the external contractors (see About this guidance).
+The findings from the reviews were synthesised and used as the basis for a number of evidence statements relating to each key question.
+The evidence statements were prepared by the external contractors (see the evidence reviews).
 The statements reflect their judgement of the strength (quality, quantity and consistency) of evidence and its applicability to the populations and settings in the scope.

-At its meetings in October 2012 and March 2013, the Public Health Interventions Advisory Committee (PHIAC)/ considered the evidence and expert reports to determine:
+At its meetings in June, July and December 2013, the Public Health Advisory Committee (PHAC) considered the evidence and cost effectiveness to determine:

 whether there was sufficient evidence (in terms of strength and applicability) to form a judgement